AjDep/AjDep/README.md

 Final-year BSc Computer Science student at IIT (University of Westminster affiliate).
 My work sits at the intersection of computer vision, robotics, and backend systems — with a genuine love for clean frontend design on the side.

-I published at **IEEE ISDFS 2026** on vision-based robot imitation using MediaPipe and Kalman filtering.
+I published at **IEEE ISDFS 2026** on vision-based robot imitation using OpenCV and Kalman filtering.
 Currently building toward roles where I can ship things that matter.

 ---